 For beautiful photos of the castle it is definitely worth a camera with a telephoto lens dabeizuhaben.

 The Dahner castles group consists of the rock castles Altdahn, Grafendahn and Tanstein.
 All three are exceptionally well restored and thus offer an authentic castle experience.
 Admission is free.

 Below the three castles, the castle tavern Altdahn invites you to dine and drink.

 Neudahn was destroyed like almost all castles in Wasgau in the course of the peasants' war in the 16th century.
 Nevertheless, it belongs to one of the best preserved castles of the Palatinate Forest and was fortunately restored in the 70s true to the original.

 From up here you have a comprehensive overview of the Wasgau with its gently rolling hills and dreamy clearings.
-The castle was destroyed in the Peasants' War in the 16th century and has not been rebuilt.
+The castle was destroyed in the Peasants' War in the 16th century and was never rebuilt.
+Admission is free.

-Under the castle lures the Cramehaus with Palatinate specialties and selected Palatinate wines.
+Under the castle, the Cramerhaus tempts you with Palatinate specialties and selected Palatinate wines.
 For the little ones there is a playground and a small animal enclosure with goats, geese and sheep.

 About Klingemünster is this extremely well-preserved castle, which is one of the most famous in the Palatinate.
 From the keep you have a sensational view over the entire Rhine valley.

 Here, concerts and medieval markets ("Landeckfest") take place, where you can watch all sorts of hustle and bustle.